 Classes on case days will mainly consist of presentations, feedback, and discussions of content based on the progress of the class.
 Materials covered will include different types of logic, organization issues related to both analysis and presentation including types of analysis, groupings of different types of ideas, and effective ways to communicate complex situations, as well as general presentation/case related issues.
 Due to the nature of the course the content will be tailored specifically to the class progression.
+As a result of the specific tailoring, content is likely to change in the schedule.
 If you have further questions please contact the professor directly.